How Much Did Jennifer Lopez & Shakira Make For Their Super Bowl Performance?

 January’s over, and the biggest TV event of the year is almost here again.
 The NFL may be the authority on professional football, but what it really knows how to do is make money.
-It’s the G.O.A.T. among U.S. sports leagues, raking in over $14 billion USD a year on average — and it wants to hike that to over $25 billion USD by 2027.
+It’s the biggest deal among U.S. sports leagues, raking in over $14 (£10.72) billion a year on average — and it wants to hike that to over $25 (£19.14) billion by 2027.
 Though viewership has been in a decline the last few years, the Super Bowl is still the most-watched television event of the year in most years, drawing a little under 100 million viewers in 2019.

 Advertisement